janaheislerwhite/pdsnd_github/README.md

 This project and README file were created on 16 February 2024.

 ### Project Title
-Jana's Final Project - Git and Github
+Jana's Final Project for Programming Nanodegree- Git and Github

 ### Description
 This project is intended to illustrate what Jana has learned in Git and Github as part of her Udacity Nanodegree in Programming and R.